craftcms/docs/docs/cloud/regions.md

 ## Datacenter Geography

-Our region-specific infrastructure lives in these countries:

-- **North America**: United States
-- **Canada**: Canada
+Some regions are named by the geographic areas they are intended to serve, rather than the country their infrastructure lives in:

 - **Europe**: Germany
-- **Asia/Pacific**: Australia
+- **Asia Pacific**: Australia

+As we bring more regions online, these names may become more specific—as an example, our original _North America_ region was renamed _United States_ when _Canada_ launched.

 ## Timezones

 Craft Cloud’s entire infrastructure uses UTC clocks.
-Select the appropriate timezone (in **Settings** → **General**) when setting up your Craft installation to display date information correctly for your region.
+Select the appropriate timezone (in <Journey path="Settings, General" />) when setting up your Craft installation to display date information correctly for your region.
 Dates in the database are stored in the system’s timezone.

 [Backups](./backups.md) are captured nightly, respective of your chosen region.